-CENTRAL OREGON FIRE MANAGEMENT SERVICE
+CENTRAL OREGON FIRE MANAGEMENT SERVICE NEWBERRY DIVISION 2010 PRESCRIBED FIRE & HAZARDOUS FUEL REDUCTION PROGRAM

-2010 PRESCRIBED FIRE & HAZARDOUS FUEL REDUCTION PROGRAM DESCHUTES NATIONAL FOREST AND CASCADE DIVISION PRINEVILLE BUREAU OF LAND MANAGEMENT
+PRINEVILLE BUREAU OF LAND MANAGEMENT

-More than 16 fuel reduction projects (13,000+ acres) are planned for spring and fall of 2010.
-The schedule includes map number, name/area, and project acres).
+Eleven fuel reduction projects (7,000+ acres) are planned for spring and fall of 2010.
+The schedule includes map number, name/area, and project acres.
 Dates have not been included.
-It is difficult to pinpoint when fuel conditions & weather will allow these activities to occur.
-Most prescribed burning occurs March-May and September-December.
+It is difficult to pinpoint when fuel conditions and weather will allow these activities to occur.
+Most prescribed burning occurs March - May and September - December.

-Due to the number of piles present, not all pile burn locations are individually depicted on the maps.
-As such please note that piles that have cured (turned completely red) by late fall are planned for ignition under appropriate weather conditions between late fall and early spring.
+Due to the number of burn piles present, not all pile locations are individually depicted on the maps.
+Please note that piles that have cured (turned completely red) by late fall are planned for ignition under appropriate weather conditions between late fall and early spring.